Doctoral Internship in Health Service Psychology

 Fax: 850-644-3150

-Applicants will be notified regarding their selection for an interview no later than December 15.
-We offer the option of an onsite or Skype/phone interview.
+Applicants will be notified regarding their selection for an interview no later than December 15th.

-As a precaution to protect your safety and ours, all interviews this year will be by Zoom in either late December or early January.
-Applicants who match to our program but do not successfully pass this background check will not be employed as doctoral interns (APPIC Match Policy 8b states, “Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements.
+All interviews will be conducted via Zoom in either mid-December or early to mid-January.
+Applicants who match to our program but do not successfully pass a background check will not be employed as doctoral interns (APPIC Match Policy 8b states, “Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements.
 Such eligibility requirements must be clearly specified in the internship programs’ written materials and provided to applicants in advance of the deadline for submitting rankings for the APPIC Match.”).
 Applicants are welcome to discuss any questions about this procedure with the Training Director.

 Please note: This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.